The Story of the Monument

 In Honor of Brave Mothers EVA WEINER and SOFIA GURAlNIK

-The Monument will be beautifully situated in one of Greensboro’s downtown parks, becoming a place for the community to remember the Holocaust and have the impactful opportunity to be a witness to history.
-The monument will honor those who perished and make a statement against the murder of women and children, antisemitism, and all genocide.
-It will educate new generations about how the past can inform the present and future.
+The Monument is beautifully situated in one of Greensboro’s downtown parks, becoming a place for the community to remember the Holocaust and have the impactful opportunity to be a witness to history.
+The monument honor those who perished and makes a statement against the murder of women and children, antisemitism, and all genocide.
+It educates new generations about how the past can inform the present and future.

 We are proud that the site of this monument will be in Greensboro, a city that recognizes the diversity of our community and is committed to using the Arts as a vehicle to educate and unite in the pursuit of social justice.